Mark Radcliffe (radio broadcaster): Personal life

 He married Bella Sharp on Saturday 19 April 1997 in Cheshire; his 27 year old wife, from Hampshire, was an assistant at Granada TV.

 In 1995 he lived in Heaton Mersey.

 As of 2007, he has lived in Knutsford, Cheshire; with three daughters (one from his first marriage), and became a grandfather in October 2008.
 In July 2011, he was awarded an honorary Doctorate of Letters from the University of Bolton.
 On 3 October 2018, he announced on his BBC Radio 2 show that he had "cancerous tongue and lymph node issues" and he would take a break from his radio broadcasting for a while.
-Radcliffe returned to the show on 13 February 2019.
+Radcliffe returned to the show on 13 February 2019, though subsequently had pancreatic cancer.

 In 2020, Radcliffe was presented with a Knutsford Civic Award by the Mayor of Knutsford for his work curating events as part of the town's music festival.

 Radio and music

 During his student years, Radcliffe was a member of a number of bands, including a short stint as the drummer for the band Skrewdriver which he left before their later transformation into a white power group.

 His first job was assistant producer at Piccadilly Radio in 1979, producing documentaries, classical music and drama.

 Radcliffe's radio presenting career began in late 1982 at Piccadilly Radio, where he hosted a Friday night show called Cures For Insomnia.
 He later hosted Transmission, an eclectic show playing local and nationally recognised new wave and post-punk bands as well as European avant-garde and electronic music.